MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

 ## Sharing with specific people

-Limit sharing of files, folders, and the site to site owners
+if you want to limit the sharing of a site or its contents, you can configure the site to only allow site owners to share files, folders, and the site.
+When this is configured, site members' attempts to share files or folders by using *Specific people* links will go to the site owner for approval.

 To limit site, file, and folder sharing to owners
 1. In the site, click the gear icon, and then click **Site permissions**.